 qui, mutato nomine, Johannes XXII papa vocatus, ibidem, ante Nativitatem beatae Mariae virginis, sua suscepit insignia, Karolo comite Marchiae, fratre Philippi regentis regna Franciae et Navarrae, eorumque avunculo Ludovico Ebroicensi comite frenum equi cui insidebat regentibus, ejusque festum decorantibus ipso die.

 Giovanni Villani has it (Historia Universalis IX.
 79, col. 483 Recanati) that John XXII was crowned at Avignon on the Nativity of the Virgin Mary, September 8, 1316.
 Well informed as he often is on Italian matters, Villani may safely be ignored on this point.
+Had John XXII been crowned on September 8, his many grants of September 5-7 would have been contestable, though the grants on those days specifically repair that very deficiency in the same appointments made before his Coronation.

-At the end of September, John XXII left Lyon and reached Avignon on October 2, where he established himself and the Roman curia (Baluze, I, 152, from Bernard Guidonis).
+At the end of September, John XXII left Lyon and reached Avignon on October 2, where he established himself and the Roman curia [Baluze, I, 152, from Bernard Guidonis].
 On December 13, 1316, showing that he intended to stay, he issued a Bull, Ad mensae elpiscopalis (Duhamel, 229-230), in which he ordered new construction work to begin on the episcopal palace at Avignon:

 Ad mensae episcopalis ecclesiae Avinionensis augmentum, solicitis studiis, intendentes, illa paterna benevolentia promovemus, per quae status ejus gratis commodis augeatur.
 Volentes itaque ut Domus seu Palatium episcopale ipsius ecclesiae, prout decens et congruum fore dinoscitur, amplietur, eleemosinariae ac praepositurae novae ipsius ecclesiae Avinionensis, hospitia dictae domui seu palatio episcopali contigua, videlicet hospitium dictae elemosinariae cum hospitali, viridario, domibus et pertinentiis suis, prout protenditur....